michael-georgiadis/ContextualWebSearchClient/README.md

 * Spell Check
 * Web Search

-It also supports Microsoft's Dependency Injection.
-It adds the clients as Singleton by default, but the interfaces and classes are provided so you can implement Transients and Scoped's, if you think that it suits your use-case better.

 ## More Information

 The folder [Docs](https://github.com/Funnyman420/ContextualWebSearchClient/tree/master/docs) contains all you need to know about the library.